open-education-hub/operating-systems/content/chapters/io/lab/content/client-server-model.md

 1. Call [`accept()`](https://man7.org/linux/man-pages/man2/accept.2.html) to set up one connection initiated by a client.
 From now, the connection is established.
-`accept()` returns a new socket which is will be further used for communication between the server and the client.
+`accept()` returns a new socket which will be further used for communication between the server and the client.

 1. Exchange messages with the client.
 The server can both read messages from the client and send responses back using the same socket returned by `accept()`.